kepra3/kp_dadi/README.md

 parameter limits, and starting with the parameter values which the lowest log-likelihood scores using 1-fold perturbations.
 During these optimisations how the likelihood changed with different parameter values was watched.
 The optimised parameter values were chosen due to appearing a few times when starting with different initial values.
-See Prata et al., xxxx for more details and see `dadi_optimisations_official.txt` for optimisation results.
+See Prata et al. (2022) for more details and see `dadi_optimisations_official.txt` for optimisation results.

 Official analysis results can be found in `results/official_analysis_results/`.